vhelin/SameSameC/README.md

   Instead do
     ptr[0] = 1;
 - No syntactic sugar for multidimensional arrays.
 Perhaps implemented later.
 Meanwhile create your own using a one dimensional array.
 - No floats or doubles or typedefs.
-All you have are u8 (8-bit unsigned int), s8 (8-bit signed int), u16 (16-bit unsigned int), s16 (signed int) and structs/unions.
+All you have are u8 (8-bit unsigned int), s8 (8-bit signed int), u16 (16-bit unsigned int), s16 (16-bit signed int) and structs/unions.
 - No casting.
 Perhaps implemented later.
 In calculations all involved will be automatically casted to the highest type in the calculation.
-- No free blocks inside blocks
+- No free floating blocks inside blocks

 ## Features not in ANSI C89